IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpn_gateway_connection.html.markdown

 	  Nested schema for **ike_identities**:
 		- `type` - (Required, String) The IKE identity type.The enumerated values for this property will expand in the future.
 When processing this property, check for and log unknown values.
 Optionally halt processing and surface the error, or bypass the backup policy on which the unexpected property value was encountered.
 		- `value` - (Optional, String) The IKE identity FQDN value.
-- `local_cidrs` - (Optional, Forces new resource, List) List of local CIDRs for this resource.
+- `local_cidrs` - (Optional, DEPRECATED, Forces new resource, List) List of local CIDRs for this resource.
 - `name` - (Required, String) The name of the VPN gateway connection.
 - `peer` - (Optional, List)
   Nested schema for **peer**: